 – Rosalind Mae Stark (Elder)

-After two successful concerts celebrating local elders in 2016, SageArts is launching a new project called Carrying the Torch: Songs of Remarkable Women.
-We will be celebrating women in our community—women who have devoted their lives to empowering women, who have been advocating for women’s rights, and who have been blazing new trails for women.
-It’s the 100th anniversary of Women’s Suffrage in New York State, brought about by those brave suffragettes who fought for equal rights for all women.
-Our new project is especially important at a time when women’s rights are threatened.
+After two successful concerts celebrating local elders in 2016, SageArts is launching two new projects: Carrying the Torch: Songs of Remarkable Women and Female Wisdom: An Intergenerational Exploration.
+We will be celebrating women in our community—women who have devoted their lives to empowering women, advocating for women’s rights, and blazing new trails for women.
+It’s the 100th anniversary of Women’s Suffrage in New York State and our new projects are especially important at a time when women’s rights are threatened.

 On Sunday, April 24, 2016, 325 people joined 40 more musicians, choir members, and volunteers for a concert celebrating in song the lives of elder farmers.Learn More